How to plan 6 months of SEO content in under 60 Minutes – watch the step-by-step guide.

 Can Google detect AI content?

-It isn't perfectly clear, but it is very likely that yes, Google can identify Al-generated text using natural language processing (NLP) and machine learning algorithms.
+It isn't perfectly clear, but it is very likely that yes, Google can identify AI-generated text using natural language processing (NLP) and machine learning algorithms.

-The search engine giant has vast access to data and is developing its own AI tools, so must be able to pinpoint AI-generated text.
+The search engine giant has vast access to data and is developing its own AI tools, so it almost certainly has the capability to pinpoint AI-generated text.

-Ultimately, it doesn’t matter if Google detects your work as AI-generated according to Google’s search guidelines, which state that their main goal is to reward original, high-quality content however it is produced.
+Ultimately, Google's search guidelines state that their main goal is to reward original, high-quality content however it is produced.

 Here's a snippet from their documentation on AI content.